PAT Scoring: What Is A Good PAT Score?

 The Admissions Report document shares information such as how many people sat the paper, and compared statistics with that of previous years.

-This is a helpful way in knowing where you stand, when doing past papers to grasp a better understanding of whether you actually done well or not.
+This is a helpful way to know where you stand when doing past papers to grasp a better understanding of whether you actually done well or not.
+However, be aware that these scores won’t be as accurate when looking at the 2024 PAT as the exam has a different format.

 If you are interested in taking a closer look at the examiners’ reports, you can find them here.